Week 7 Sunday NFL DFS picks, lineup advice for FanDuel, DraftKings

 The San Francisco 49ers host the Atlanta Falcons on 'Sunday Night Football' to wrap up the Sunday slate of the Week 7 NFL schedule.
 Kickoff at Levi's Stadium is at 8:20 p.m.
 ET.
 The NFL DFS player pool is loaded with big-name talent like Bijan Robinson, Christian McCaffrey, Drake London, and Kyle Pitts.
 San Francisco tight end George Kittle is expected to return and will likely be among the most popular NFL DFS picks for SNF.

-Which players should you target in your core NFL DFS picks for Sunday Night Football, and which potential NFL DFS values could help your NFL DFS lineups cash?
+Which players should you target in your core NFL DFS picks for Sunday Night Football?
+Also, which potential NFL DFS values could help your NFL DFS lineups cash such as DeMarcus Robinson, Brian Robinson Jr. or Tyler Allgeier?
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Sunday Night Football, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: